How to scrape lazy-loaded images

 const page = await browser.newPage()

-// A predictable viewport matters: IntersectionObserver fires relative to it.
+// a predictable viewport matters: IntersectionObserver fires relative to it.

 await page.setViewport({ width: 1280, height: 900 })